de-it-krachten/ansible-role-apt_local/README.md

 # ansible-role-apt_local

-Use alternative/local mirror for Dbian/Ubuntu packages
+Use alternative/local mirror for Ubuntu packages